standardebooks/manual/10-art-and-images.rst

 #.
 There is always a source image for each corresponding distributable image, even if they are identical.

+#.
+Where the image is generated from a non-image source, such as sheet music generated from a MusicXML file, the non-image source file is included as the image source in an editable state.

 Distributable images
 ====================